AimerGDiaz/Codes_Repository/README.md

 awk '/^>/ {printf("\n%s\n",$0);next; } { printf("%s",$0);}  END {printf("\n");}' $1 > $1.ol.fa
 ```

-On this awk-oneliner, we first select those lines who do start with &gt;
+On this awk-oneliner, we first select those lines who do start with \>
 `/^>/` anything in between would be separated only by one jump of line
 per each `^>` line found.
 This code it’s called
 [oneliner.awk](AWK/oneliner.awk)